apigee/api-platform-samples/setup/README.md

 This directory provides scripts that configure your local environment and deploy sample API proxies to your organization on the Apigee API Platform.

+# Prerequisites

+Make sure you have the following installed and added as environment variables (recognizable when you run, for example, <code>which curl</code>)

+* cURL
+* Python

+## Windows with Cygwin
+If you're running Cygwin on Windows, you'll also need the doc2unix utility.
+You can install this with the Cygwin installer.

 # Directions

 1. If you do not have an account yet, [register one for free](https://accounts.apigee.com/accounts/sign_up).